Boxing Olympic Games Tokyo Highlights Results and Legacy

 FAQs

-The boxing events ran from July 24 to August 8, 2021, at the Ryōgoku Kokugikan Arena in Tokyo.
+The boxing events were conducted from July 24 to August 8, 2021, at the Ryōgoku Kokugikan Arena in Tokyo, providing a two-week showcase of elite amateur boxing across multiple weight divisions.

 How many boxing categories were there?